run-ai/docs/docs/admin/runai-setup/try-azure.md

 You will need:

 * An account in Azure with a quota for GPUs.
+Run:ai will work with any modern GPU.
 * Tenant credentials and data, provided by Run:ai customer support.